Plateau: Jos South residents reject Lalong, Jaiz Bank plan on rebuilding Jos Main Market – The Sun Nigeria

 From Gyang Bere, Jos

-Residents of Jos South Local Government Area of Plateau State have vehemently rejected plan by Governor Simon Lalong on the rebuilding of burnt Jos Main Market by Jaiz Bank.
+Residents of Jos South Local Government Area of Plateau State have rejected a plan by Governor Simon Lalong for the rebuilding of the burnt Jos Main Market by Jaiz Bank.

-Citizens of the area made their submission on Monday during a town hall meeting convened by member representing Jos South State Constituency in the State House of Assembly, Hon.
-Dalyop Gwottson Fom, as directed by Governor Simon Lalong, held at Langfield event Centre, Jos.
+Citizens of the area made their submission on Monday during a town hall meeting convened by a lawmaker representing Jos South State Constituency in the State House of Assembly, Hon Dalyop Gwottson Fom, as directed by Governor Simon Lalong, held at Langfield event Centre, Jos.

 The town hall meeting which had in attendance the representatives of CAN, JNI, traditional rulers, ethnic associations, market women, community leaders and all pressure groups in Jos South kicked against the rebuilding of the market under the present security challenges.